[This article was originally published in 2018.]

 4. Swings can be contracted by multiple productions of one show simultaneously.

-“I have to know what all of these men do in the show—all of their choreography, all of their blocking, how their set moves,” says Antuan “Magic” Raimone, who is beginning his second year as one of two male universal swings for Hamilton.
+“I have to know what all of these men do in the show—all of their choreography, all of their blocking, how their set moves,” says Antuan “Magic” Raimone, one of the male universal swings for Hamilton.
 “I have to know what each of those six men do, and that exists for all the companies.
 I’m currently in New York, but I could be sent to any of the other three Hamilton productions across the country.”

 5. Swings are among Broadway’s most in-demand performers.

 Some of Broadway’s most sought after ensemblists make their careers as swings.
-Performers such as My Fair Lady’s Matt Wall and Hello, Dolly!’s Jenifer Foote have spent numerous seasons jumping from production to production.
 Their ability to remember details, execute with precision and safety, all the while giving a top-notch performance render them desirable—and highly employable—company members.

 “Anyone who hires swings knows you need them to be true triple threats,” says Eyer in his book.
 “You need someone who can lift the girls, carry a scene, dance all of the steps, and sing both the high A the low B. Swings stay calm under pressure and learn to be in the moment.”